Cheenta Blog Since 2010

 Read More

-Try this beautiful problem from the American Invitational Mathematics Examination, AIME, 1998, Problem 1, based on LCM and Integers.
+Try this beautiful problem from the American Invitational Mathematics Examination, AIME, 1996 based on Roots of Equation and Vieta's formula.

 Read More